slugger7/coffee-talk/CoffeeTalk.md

 ## Extraction

-- Overextraction - Extracting the bad bits of the bean
+- Overextraction - Extracting the bad bits of the bean (Bitter)
-- Underextraction - Not extracting all of the good stuff
+- Underextraction - Not extracting all of the good stuff (Sour)
 - Under and over extracted (crap grinder) - Usually get this with the Hario Skerton Grinder
 - Hence why a good grinder is necessary